your ultimate smoke detectors GUIDE

 Peace of mind by getting from suppliers who offer a battery warranty period as long as the claimed battery life.

-Should I get a battery powered smoke alarm or one that connects to the mains?
+Should I get a battery powered smoke detector or one that connects to the mains?

 There are 2 types of power sources, wired or batteries.